ruc-datalab/RelGen/README.md

 ### Generating Data

-Create MADESynthesizer instances, train the synthesizer using the fit method, and learn data structures to generate similar relational data.
+Create the MADESynthesizer instance, train the synthesizer using the fit method, and learn data structures to generate similar relational data.
 ```python
 from relgen.synthesizer.arsynthesizer import MADESynthesizer